TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 Then, we encrypt the data.
 Let's do it in two steps:

 1. Collect the data to encrypt in one buffer: DATA sec buffer + filler + wrap token header.
-2. Encrypt it with the a correct key usage number.
-There are not many Kerberos algorithms implementations.
-The only actively used and well maintained one is `picky-krb`: [docs.rs/picky-krb/crypto/aes/](https://docs.rs/picky-krb/latest/picky_krb/crypto/aes/index.html).
+2. Encrypt it with the correct key usage number.
+There are not many Kerberos encryption algorithm implementations.
+The only actively used and well-maintained one is `picky-krb`: [docs.rs/picky-krb/crypto/aes/](https://docs.rs/picky-krb/latest/picky_krb/crypto/aes/index.html).

 ```rust
 fn encrypt(key: &[u8], key_usage: i32, send_seq: u64, message: &mut [SecBuffer<'_>]) {